KeyanSong/431-2018/slides/class04/README.md

 ### Get help at any time by emailing **431-help at case dot edu** or visiting Office Hours.

 1. Apply the 15-minute rule.
 If you can't solve a problem in 15 minutes, **ask for help** either from us or from Google.
-    - You are **absolutely supposed** to use Google and the TAs (and Dr. Love) to improve your code.
+You are **absolutely supposed** to use Google and the TAs (and Dr. Love) to improve your code.

 2. When asking for help with an R problem from **431-help at case dot edu**, we ask you to try to make it easier for us to help you.
-If you attach your R Markdown file, and a detailed explanation of the problem you see, we can often solve the problem in an email.
+If you attach your **R Markdown file** (note this has the extension .Rmd), and a detailed explanation of the problem you see, we can often solve the problem in an email.
 Without the R Markdown file, we can rarely do anything except ask more questions.

 3. When you get a response from one of us on **431-help at case dot edu** you'll notice we REPLY ALL so that all of the TAs (and Dr. Love) can see the result.
 If you need to respond, please fight your usual urge and **REPLY ALL** as well so that we can all still help.